AaronBertrand/ParamParser/README.md

 ### Future Enhancements

+Basically, more sources, more targets

 - need to make it so it takes a source as an argument
     - source can be a .sql file, folder, or database
     - for a folder, concat all the files with GO between each
     - (maybe limit it to specific file types so we're not concatenting cat pictures)
     - for a database, same, concat all definitions together with GO between each

 - need to also take output as a target
     - output to console
     - out-csv, out-xml, out-json, to pipeline or to a file
     - pass credentials to save the DataTable to a database (would need database, procedure, parameter name)